gyulaidavid/country/README.md

 # Introduction

+While I study Geography with my son I realize that an app with various data could enhance his interest in countries.
+The name of the project emphasizes that behind a name of a country contains many aspects.
+Throughout this application you can arrange, filter the countries by population.
+You are also able to search the official name of a country.
+Filter the countries by region to get closer to your “neighbors”.
+Click the “Show more” button to get more details.
+Click on the name of the country to dive into the data.

+My future plan is to add, read and delete favorite countries to your personal page using firebase.
+The first steps available in the [auth](https://github.com/gyulaidavid/country/tree/auth) branch.

 I arrived at the IT-field after a career change. ([LinkedIn](https://www.linkedin.com/in/gyulaidavid "LinkedIn")) This is *my first Pet project*, which I am constantly developing.
 The project contains HTML, CSS, JS and React.
 I am learning to structure my components and also focusing on clean coding.
 On the other hand, my intention was to implement the most popular approaches and best practices.

-Throughout this application you can arrange, filter the countries.
-You are able to search the official name of a country and also filter by population.
-Click the “Show more” button to get more details.

-## Under construction :thinking: :
-This application is not ready yet.
-I am working on it continuously.
-I would like to add:
-- Firebase authentication, database
+## Features

+ - [x] API connection
-- React Router (favorite page)
+ - [x] Router with sub pages
-- Detailed page of the countries
-- Saving/appearing favorite items after login.

-## Key Topics
-Framework: React

-#### HTML and CSS:
-I utilize Flexbox to present the usage of it.

-#### React:
-Usage of Hooks and functions (map, filter, sort).

-#### Material UI:
-Site building and formatting.
+ - [x] Individual country detail page (available, but need some formatting)
+ - [x] Firebase connection ([auth](https://github.com/gyulaidavid/country/tree/auth) branch.)
+ - [ ] Add data
+ - [ ] Read data
+ - [ ] Delete data
+ - [ ] Authentication
+ - [ ] Personal page with selected items (countries)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).